What Is Meant by Monitoring?

 Observability, in a nutshell, helps us understand the what, how, and why of issues based output of the system.

 Observability vs. Monitoring: What Is the Difference?

-Monitoring uses dashboards to capture and display predetermined data that helps IT teams detect potential problems and long-term performance trends.
-However, while it notifies DevOps teams of operational issues using alerts, it doesn’t pinpoint the individual component or underlying reason behind the issue, especially in a highly complex distributed system.
+Monitoring tools use dashboards to capture and display predetermined data that helps DevOps and other IT teams detect potential problems and long-term performance trends.
+However, while monitoring notifies DevOps teams of operational issues using alerts, it may not pinpoint the individual component or underlying reason behind the issue, especially in a highly complex distributed system.

-On the other hand, observability provides insights and comprehensively assesses the entire IT environment using data gathered from each internal system.
+On the other hand, observability software provides insights and comprehensively assesses the entire IT environment using data gathered from each internal system, including metrics like memory usage, bandwidth utilization, response time, requests per minute, or uptime, as well as logs of recorded events, and traces for transactions.
 This granular and contextual insight it provides can help teams understand, identify, and troubleshoot the root cause of issues across the IT infrastructure.
 Thus, it acts as a knowledge base for engineers to define what they want to monitor and how to improve performance.